sfeir-open-source/sfeir-school-github-action-dev/docs/markdown/20-interactions/00-interactions.md

 The interations can be

-- for accessing information
+- To access information
-- to write data
+- To write data